shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 - Cleaned up API codebase

 ### Bao - Worked with Linda for MiddleWay create & testing
+- Clone the template for credential API
+- Tried to deploy the server early
 ---

 ## Production Version Sprint Comments